-Most students will have little or no idea of what they want to make the focus of their research experience.
-My first suggestion is to pick up recent issues of "Communications of the ACM" or a similar general Computer Science publication.
+Many students will start with little or no idea of what they want to make the focus of their research experience.
+My first suggestion to such students is that they pick up some recent issues of "Communications of the ACM" or a similar general Computer Science publication.
 Read through the table of contents.
 See if any of the titles of articles interest you.
 If so, read that article and report on it.
-Repeat this process up to ten times, getting a broad perspective on the field or computer science, and selecting those more particular areas that appeal to your fancy.
+Repeat this process for up to half of your papers, getting a broad perspective on the field or computer science, and selecting those more particular areas that appeal to your fancy.

-As each article is read, you will write a review of the article.
+As each article is read, you are assigned to write a review of the article.
+(For a skeletal outline, see page .)
 The review should demonstrate your understanding of the material in the article.
 To do this you can comment on the procedures used by the authors of the article, and/or tell what you learned by studying the article.
-The review, together with the paper reviewed, is brought to me for grading.
+Both your review and the paper reviewed are brought (not sent) by you to me for grading.
 There are two grading options that I typically follow: (a) approved as is, (b) improvements requested, such as the fixing of spelling errors or formatting, or perhaps some missing content that I want you to provide.
 In the second case the review must be improved and resubmitted.